pudly/schmopera-hugo/content/articles/la-favorite.md

 related_companies = []
 related_people = []
 short_description = "Mezzo Jamie Barton inhabited the lead role of Léonor very naturally indeed, especially in her aria “O mon Fernand,” itself a perfect example of Donizetti’s felicitous employment of confident Parisian harpists and wind players in prominent positions.
-Such inspired orchestrational choices are the sort of thing that give great singers an optimal point to start their dramatic conceptions of such arias." slug = "la-favorite" title = "La Favorite" youtube_url = ""
+Such inspired orchestrational choices are the sort of thing that give great singers an optimal point to start their dramatic conceptions of such arias." slug = "last-minute-surprises-a-star-performance-by-barton-hgos-la-favorite" title = "Last-minute surprises & a star performance by Barton: HGO's La Favorite" youtube_url = ""

 +++